DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Eh?"

-The create that stood on two feets was over two meters tall.
+The creature that stood on two feets was over two meters tall.
 Its body was pitch black, as if covered in armour.
 On its back could be seen big black wings, and there below was snake-like tail.
 Its head's shape was triangular, which definitely couldn't belong to a human.
 And its eyes pupils were pure white.

 ..._Just like 10 years ago_.